There are 3 symbols in the purple box that provide alerting.

 No account needs to be created to use the Ghostery Extension; it is simply an option to make things more convenient for the user.
 However, an account will need to be created to access Ghostery Midnight.

 If you choose to open a user account, we will collect your name and email address.
-Usage of this data is limited to: (i) syncing your extension settings across browsers and devices, (ii) serving as your login credentials, (iii) communicating directly to you through your email address to give you information about our products, updates and upgrades.
+Usage of this data is limited to: (i) syncing your settings across our products, (ii) serving as your login credentials to access certain products and features, (iii) communicating directly to you through your email address to give you information about our products, updates and upgrades.

-Note that no account needs to be created to use Ghostery; it is simply an option to make things more convenient for the user.
+Note that no account needs to be created to use Ghostery Dawn or Ghostery Browser Extension.

 Transparency and integrity are important to us.
 If you have any questions or concerns, please reach out to us at firstname.lastname@example.org.